Marvin-Brouwer/FluentSerializer/doc/local-github-actions/run-github-actions-locally.md

 ```
 **Keep in mind that** this will download a full ubuntu server image for the pipeline runner, so make sure you have enough disk space.
 This is **_especially_** important if you're running through `wsl` as having no more disk space during the download may destroy your linux image in the wsl.

+# Troubleshooting

+- **`message here`:**
+  This probably means the docker service isn't running.
+Try running `sudo service docker start` and try again.
+  You can always try `sudo service docker status` to validate it started correctly.
+  If you're running `wsl` keep in mind that docker probably doesn't run on startup (which is a good thing really).
+- **File access issues on `wsl`**:
+  If you're running `wsl` and you suddenly find yourself unable to read files on an `ntfs` drive, you've probably run windows and
+  linux actions on the same directory at the same time, causing a lock.
+  Rebooting your pc fixes this.